 Arkansas-grown wood goes into the oven at Zaza, helping create the thin, slightly charred Neapolitan-style crust the place is known for.
 Owners use fresh ingredients, many of them imported from Italy and San Marzano tomatoes.
 Try the special pie, a not-run-of-the-mill combination of those three ingredients plus caramelized onion, cherry tomatoes, lemon, Parmesan and mozzarella.
 It’s the best of this place’s salad and pizza, combined.

-That’s a pretty terrible photo, so I apologize, but have I mentioned that I’m phobic of taking photos of food in public, especially alone?
+That’s a pretty terrible photo, so I apologies, but have I mentioned that I’m phobic of taking photos of food in public, especially alone?

 So, calabrese… IS AWESOME.
-It’s perfectly spicy, not too much, not too little… it was just right.
+It’s perfectly spicy, not too much, not too little, it was just right.
 (I’ll be the Goldilocks of Spice if I damn well please, thank you.)
 There’s this place where I’m from in Albany, GA called Gargano’s and my mom always added green olives to our pizza, and I hated it.
-I love green olives; I love to eat them from the jar; I love them in Bloody Marys, and I really love them stuffed with Bleu cheese in a Ketel 1 Martini, straight up, dry, and dirty, BUT I have always hated them on my pizza.
+I love green olives; I love to eat them from the jar, I love them in blood marys, and I really love them stuffed with Bleu cheese in a Ketel 1 Martini, straight up, dry, and dirty, but I have always hated them on my pizza.
 Nope.
 I was doing it wrong.
 The saltiness of the olives with the spice of the calabrese and the sweetness of the caramelized onion was nothing short of perfection.
 The crust was the closest to being perfectly done yet.
 Sorry Minneapolis, you’ve been booted.
 (Side note: This was a wood fire oven, yet again.
 Score!)